kvarada/constructiveness/README.md

 - [SFU Opinion and Comments Corpus](https://github.com/sfu-discourse-lab/SOCC)
 - Constructive Comments Corpus (C3)
-    - on Kaggle
+    - On Kaggle
-    - on Simon Fraser University's Repository
+    - On Simon Fraser University's Repository
     - Citation:

 For more information about this work, please see our papers.